andrewrk/node-s3-client/README.md

  * `'progress'` - emitted when `progressAmount` or `progressTotal` properties change.
 Note that it is possible for progress to go backwards when S3 fails and the upload must be retried.
- * `'fileOpened' (fdSlicer)` - emitted when `localFile` has been opened.
-The file is opened with the [fd-slicer](https://github.com/andrewrk/node-fd-slicer) module because we might need to read from multiple locations in the file at the same time. `fdSlicer` is an object for which you can call `createReadStream(options)`.
-See the fd-slicer README for more information.

 And these methods: